Ramón Arrowsmith: Research

 Arrowsmith's work with technology capturing High Resolution Topography (HRT) has provided insight into the potential uses of the technology.
 He is also the co-founder of OpenTopography, which provides HRT data for research.
 OpenTopography centralizes access to topographic data, tools and resources which are used to further our understanding of Earth's surface, vegetation and the surrounding environment.

-Using Opentopography software will help in the future to facilitate visualizing faulting in different regions.
-Opentopography can be combined with geophysical methods to further understand the formation of faults and how they might affect the surrounding environment.
+Arrowsmith and colleagues have also worked in East Africa, in particular the Afar of Ethiopia to understand the magmatic, tectonic, and sedimentary record of rifting with major applications to the context for human origins.